basva923/GarminLive/README.md

 ## Requirements
-- Garmin Connect installed on your phone
+- Garmin Connect is installed on your phone
 - This application is installed on your phone
 - PhoneActivity is installed on your Garmin device: [Github PhoneActivity](https://github.com/basva923/PhoneAcitvity)